13. Graphics#

 (*) Draw (from scratch) a candlestick plot for the 2022 BTC-to-USD rates.

-(*) Create a function to draw a normal quantile-quantile (Q-Q) plot, i.e., for inspecting whether a numeric sample might come from some normal distribution.
+(*) Create a function to draw a normal quantile-quantile (Q-Q) plot, i.e., for inspecting whether a numeric sample might come from a normal distribution.

 (*) Draw a map of the world, where each country is filled with a colour whose brightness or hue is linked to its Gini index of income inequality.
 You can easily find the data on Wikipedia.
 Try to find an open dataset that gives the borders of each country as vertices of a polygon (e.g., in the form of a (geo)JSON file).